-Penguin M3 has strong system specifications, including CPU options of Intel Core i5-10210 U extendable to 4.20 GHz and has 6 MB cache.
+Penguin M3 has strong system specifications, including Intel Core i5-10210 U CPU options, extendable to 4.20 GHz, and has a 6 MB cache.
 The screen is a 15.6 inches Full HD IPS Matte and has a resolution of 1920×1080.
 You can have your RAM up to 32 GB, DDR4, of course.
 As for storage, Penguin M3 has an M2 2280 SSD.
-The keyboard features multi-color illumination and allows the user 15 colors to select out of.
+The keyboard features multicolor illumination and allows the user 15 colors to select out of.
 Furthermore, the integrated touchpad has features such as multi-gesture and scrolling functions.
-Penguin M3 tips the scale at a light 1.6 kg (3.7lbs) and is definitely a solid choice as a Linux laptop.
+Penguin M3 tips the scale at a light 1.6 kg (3.7lbs) and is a solid choice as a Linux laptop.

 8. System76 Lemur Pro

-Furthermore, it offers great connectivity, a nice backlit keyboard, and a multi-touch keypad.
-System76’s Lemur Pro weighs in at about 1.09 kg (2.4 lbs), making it one of the lightest laptops mentioned on this list.
+Furthermore, it offers excellent connectivity, a nice backlit keyboard, and a multitouch keypad.
+System76’s Lemur Pro weighs about 1.09 kg (2.4 lbs), making it one of the lightest laptops mentioned on this list.
 The price starts at $1099.

 9. System76 Darter Pro

-System76’s Darter Pro is yet another amazing powerhouse of a laptop, and it comes with POP!_OS or Ubuntu pre-installed in it.
+System76’s Darter Pro is yet another excellent laptop powerhouse, and it comes with POP!_OS or Ubuntu pre-installed in it.
 Darter Pro features an exceptionally long and durable battery life and eases remote work.
-It has a lightweight and ultrathin chassis that blends mobility and style beautifully.
+In addition, it has a lightweight and ultrathin chassis that blends mobility and style beautifully.

 10. System76 Bonobo WS

-When it comes to Linux laptops, System76 have pretty much established themselves as the name of the game, and what better way to end this list than to recommend their new beast Bonobo WS.
+When it comes to Linux laptops, System76 has pretty much established itself as the name of the game, and what better way to end this list than to recommend their new beast Bonobo WS.
 This laptop holds within its insane power and gives desktops a run for their money.